Drawing animals for kids is a lot of fun but drawing animals together is also a powerful way to learn.

-Does your child love to draw animals?
-Have you encouraged your child to draw from an animal image?
-Wildlife art isn’t just great fun but by taking the time to analyse a wildlife image first, you can learn a lot about the animals in it before you even put pencil to paper!
+Taking some time to analyse a wildlife image first and you can learn a lot about the animals in your picture together before you even put pencil to paper!

 - What animal is it?